 We recommend doing immediate family only right after the ceremony (parents, siblings, grandparents, wedding party).
 If you have bigger groups, do them at the reception right after the cake cutting.
 Just have the DJ or band make an announcement.

 The more lighting you can bring in, the better!
-We love uplighting (orange, red, purple and pink look the best; stay away from green); candles, chandeliers and twinkle lights.
+I love uplighting (orange, red, purple and pink look the best; stay away from green); candles, chandeliers and twinkle lights.

-We love tent receptions, because the white canvas works really well with the way we use our flashes.
+I love tent receptions, because the white canvas works really well with the way I use my flashes.
 To make it even prettier, add some sparkly chandeliers or lanterns, and lots of candles on the tables.

-If you’re having a completely open-air reception, under the stars, we recommend adding as much extra lighting as possible, such as strands of twinkle lights and candles in hurricane vases.
+If you’re having a completely open-air reception, under the stars, I’d recommend adding as much extra lighting as possible, such as strands of twinkle lights and candles in hurricane vases.
+More the merrier.
 The extra lighting will help warm up your photos and add a prettier, more dynamic dimension.
 Otherwise, you will have a completely black background unless the reception takes place during the day.

 Allow your wedding day to simply be what it is.
 Whether that means inclement weather, forgetting that bracelet you wanted to wear, or events running way off schedule.
 Keeping an open mind will allow spontaneity and magic to surprise and delight you, and make your wedding uniquely yours.